The Gargoyles

 The Gargoyles are two mountain peaks in the Garibaldi Ranges of the Pacific Ranges in southwestern British Columbia, Canada.
 The highest peak has an elevation of 1823 m whereas the lowest peak has an elevation of 1816 m.
-A deeply eroded obsidian dome remnant at The Gargoyles contains 77% silica content and is the only Quaternary high-silica rhyolite identified anywhere in the Cascade Volcanic Arc north of the Three Sisters.
+A deeply eroded obsidian dome remnant at The Gargoyles contains 77% silica content and is the only Quaternary high-silica rhyolite identified in the Cascade Volcanic Arc north of the Three Sisters.
 The age of this rhyolite is poorly known.

 The Gargoyles were originally mapped as the Lava Peaks by William Henry Mathews in 1958.
 The current name was suggested and adopted in 1978.
 Another name applied to The Gargoyles is Lava Peak.